SEMICeu/DCAT-AP/releases/2.1.0/examples/examples.md

     - content to validate: the file which will be validated
     - external shapes: the background knowledge that this used to validate against.
 This consists of SHACL template files, but also of additional knowledge.

 The values to be provided to these input fields are downloadable machine processable URLs.
 Therefore one must use the _raw_ variants of the URLs pointing to the files.
+For the ISA testbed generic instance to work properly one should indicate that the input value is a URI and set the provided RDF serialization correct.

 Each scenario will consists of a number of situations which will be constructed by inputting the described values.
 Each situation will differ from another situation by small changes in either a change in the content to validate or the provided external shapes.